Entropy Geometry and Condensation in Wealth Allocation: Introduction

+A central point of the present formulation is the distinction between two different uses of entropy.
+First, one may study local stationary allocations by extremizing the entropy of a specified macrostate vector under a fixed total wealth constraint.
+This gives a curvature condition for a stable interior saddle.
+Second, and more important for the stable condensation mechanism studied here, one may derive the marginal statistics of a regular sector by embedding the system in a reservoir.
+This second route yields a partition sum from counting alone.
+The existence of condensation is then decided by whether the regular-sector mean remains finite at the lower edge of the normalizable regime.
+No special tail form for the microscopic weight is assumed at the level of the general theory.

-Overall, the framework isolates how the structural form of value--wealth convertibility shapes macroscopic wealth allocation.
-It provides a unified minimal description of stable interior allocations, loss of interior stability, and capacity-driven concentration, all derived from configuration counting without assuming explicit behavioral rules or dynamical growth models.
+The framework isolates how the structural form of value--wealth convertibility shapes macroscopic wealth allocation.
+It provides a minimal description of stable regular phases and capacity-driven concentration, all derived from configuration counting without assuming explicit behavioral rules or dynamical growth models.
+Instability-driven concentration can also occur when no interior or regular description is meaningful, but the main focus of this paper is the stable capacity-driven route, in which the regular sector remains well defined while excess wealth forms a condensate.
+We additionally construct a controlled weak-time-dependence extension in which total wealth and value--wealth geometry vary on a slow timescale.
+This yields an instantaneous condensation threshold, a constraint-induced evolution law for the common parameter $\lambda$, and a critical wealth susceptibility, while leaving explicit transaction dynamics outside the model.

+A further aim is to expose the information-geometric structure already implicit in this susceptibility.
+The joint canonical wealth family is an exponential family whose Fisher information is exactly $\chi_W$.
+Expressing the same metric in the Legendre-conjugate variables $\lambda$ and $W$ links the response coefficient to the curvature of the constrained entropy.
+This produces an information-geometric refinement of the critical classification: finite-capacity condensation occurs for $p>2$, but Fisher-metric divergence occurs only in the infinite-variance sector $2<p\leq3$.
+We also derive a qualified inference duality and a mixed-response identity for the open-system variables, while keeping contact-geometric and dynamical extensions explicitly separate from the established quasistatic results.